Light Horse trooper

 is worth an age without a name...

-interest in British militaria resulted in a higher profile for our titles; I
+interest in British militaria resulted in a higher profile for my titles; I

-spent much more time in the United States since the late 1990s.
+spent more time in the United States after the late 1990s.
 Travel to gun

 outlook and kindled new friendships.
 The U.S. is a huge ethnic melting pot where